 Please see our Gift Agreement form for all donations to the collection.
 Staff is unable to provide appraisals.

-Monetary donations to help support the preservation of the Trentoniana Collection are also welcome.
-Please see the Friends of the Library page for more information on monetary gifts.
+Monetary donations to help support the preservation of the Trentoniana Collection are also welcome, and can be through the library’s PayPal account here (be sure to write in the “note” section that your donation is for the Trentoniana Department).
+Please see the Friends of the Library page for information on sending monetary gifts by check.
 The Friends also conduct an on-going book sale of history-related titles that benefits the Trentoniana Department.
 Please see the list of current available titles.

 “Whatever the cost of our libraries, the price is cheap compared to that of an ignorant nation” – Walter Cronkite, broadcaster